DivergentClouds/expanse/spec.md

 - `MIN_WORD`
   - Smallest signed value that can fit in a word

-### Built-in variables
-- `_`
-  - May not be read from, if an attempt is made to read from it, an error will occur
-  - Assign to this to suppress an unused value error or warning

 ## Expressions

 Expressions allow you to perform arithmetic on integers and arrays.
 An expression consisting of an